glow-xyz/nftoken/docs/pages/technical-details.md

 ### Metadata Format

 We recommend the [OpenSea NFT Metadata Standard](https://docs.opensea.io/docs/metadata-standards#metadata-structure).
-Most wallets and NFT marketplaces will respect Metadata in that standard, so it's the most portable way to store Metadata..
+Most wallets and NFT marketplaces will respect Metadata in that standard, so it's the most portable way to store Metadata.

-## Docs
+## Rust Docs

 You can find the Rust docs here: [docs.rs/nftoken/latest/nftoken](https://docs.rs/nftoken/latest/nftoken/)